karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 # **Implementation**

-Now that we know how the ``Dockerfile`` on our app looks like, it's time to remove it from the solution and start using the built-in container support for .NET7 SDK.
+Now that we know how the ``Dockerfile`` on our app looks like, it's time to remove it from the solution and start using the container support for .NET SDK.

 ## **1. Install the ``Microsoft.NET.Build.Containers`` NuGet package.**

+This NuGet is reponsible to enable the container support for .NET.

 Right now (11/28/2022) the latest version of this package is:
-- 0.3.0-alpha.16
+- _0.3.0-alpha.16_

-This version is not available on nuget.org, you can get it from its [GitHub page](https://github.com/dotnet/sdk-container-builds)
+This version is not available on nuget.org, you can get it from the [GitHub page](https://github.com/dotnet/sdk-container-builds).

-For this post I have uploaded it on my private Azure DevOps artifact feed.

 ## **2.Configure the csproj**

-The way to configure the ``built-in container support for .NET7 SDK`` is through a set of MSBuild properties that can be set into the application project (.csproj) file.
+The way to configure the ``container support for .NET SDK`` is through a set of MSBuild properties that can be set into the application project (.csproj) file.

 The container support properties we're going to need are the following ones:
 - ``ContainerBaseImage``